-Good morning, and happy Hump Day!
-I hope your day is off to a great start.
+Good morning!
+I hope your day is off to a nice start.

 That’s all for now.
-Have an awesome day!
+Put on a smile and have an awesome day!

 © 2023 Dave Glardon – All rights reserved